 The Arizona Department of Gaming is the state agency charged with the regulation of tribal gaming, pari-mutuel racing and wagering, and boxing and mixed martial arts.
-In addition, the Department also runs the Office of Problem Gambling (OPG) which provides and supports the treatment, prevention, and education of problem gambling.
+In addition, the Department also runs the Division of Problem Gambling (DPG) which provides and supports the treatment, prevention, and education of problem gambling.

 The legislature established the Arizona Department of Gaming in 1995, after recognizing the growth of Indian gaming in the State and the need for an independent regulatory body with expertise in gaming.